MobileFirst-Platform-Developer-Center/DevCenter/_posts/2019/2019-06-10-Direct-Update-vs-In-App-Update.md

 ---
-title: Should you App Update or Direct Update ?
+title: Should I use App Update or Direct Update?
 date: 2019-06-10
 tags:
 - MobileFirst_Platform